Improving staffing, regulation and accessibility

 The LNP does not have specific information about aged care policies available on its website.
 This is an edited version of information provided by Office of the Hon Ken Wyatt AM, MP, Minister for Senior Australians and Aged Care & Minister for Indigenous Health

-Staffing: Labor vows to work with the sector, including unions, to develop and implement an aged care workforce strategy to improve career and training pathways, skills development, management, workforce planning, supervision and wages.
-Also promises “improve sector capacity and maintain and enhance quality standards.”
+Staffing: Labor has promised to include aged care in the 600,000 free TAFE course places it would roll out over ten years.
+Also vows to work with the sector, including unions, to develop and implement an aged care workforce strategy to improve career and training pathways, skills development, management, workforce planning, supervision and wages.
+And promises to “improve sector capacity and maintain and enhance quality standards.”

 Vows to ensure good quality and safe working conditions and environments, and invest in a stable, secure, accredited and professional aged care workforce.